-I have had a full time job in healthcare since the age of 16.
-I have been a cardiac registered nurse for over 8 years, 5 of which were working full time night shifts while also working a second nursing job per diem.
-I have worked in an intermediate ICU setting (step-down) as well as a charge for the last several years working on every floor of the hospital.
-I can help run a code, teach a patient about their medications, and work life sustaining equipment at the bedside.
+I have held full-time jobs in healthcare since the age of 16, and have been a cardiac registered nurse for over 8 years - 5 of which I spent working full-time night shifts, while also working a second nursing job per-diem.
+I have experience in an intermediate ICU setting (the ICU step-down), and have been a charge nurse for the last several years while I worked every floor of the hospital.
+I can help run a code, teach a patient about their medications, and work life-sustaining equipment.
 I am not "just a model."

-I’ve stayed at my patients' bedside all night to calm her anxieties about dying alone.
-I've massaged my patients back when meds no longer calmed her down from her chronic illness.
-I've talked to families when they were struggling over losing their mother or wife.
-I've helped rehab people who had lost limbs.
-I have made my patients laugh when they felt scared or embarrassed about their conditions.
-I cared then and I care now.
-Aesthetics are great but health and quality of life is everything.
+I’ve spent countless nights at a patient’s bedside to calm her anxieties over dying alone.
+I've massaged my patient’s backs when meds no longer alleviated chronic illness.
+I've comforted families struggling with loss.
+I've helped rehab people who lost limbs.
+I’ve made my patients laugh when they felt scared or embarrassed about their conditions.
+I cared then, I care now.
+Overall health and quality of life is everything.
 Aesthetics are just a bonus.